SumitSingha/File-Sharing/README.md

 # File-Sharing
-It is a networking project example of file sharing, using socket programming. by Sumit Singha, reg: 2015331063
+It is a networking project example for file sharing, using socket programming.